October 2013 Vol. XVII, No. 12

-- CIPEC webinar highlights RETScreen’s value in determining project feasibility
+- CIPEC webinar highlights the value of motor management

 - Call for story ideas